PIK-ICoNe/tree-node-classification/README.md

-This is an implementation of a node classification algorithm which aims at identifying tree-shaped appendicas of complex networks as well as at systematically classifying nodes in tree-like structures
+This is an implementation of a node classification algorithm which aims at identifying tree-shaped appendices of complex networks as well as at systematically classifying nodes in tree-like structures.

 Related publication: